Improving $R(3,k)$ in just two bites: Independent sets in and the proof of Theorem

 \section{Independent sets in $G$ and the proof of Theorem \ref{main}}

 We now turn to the crucial part of Theorem \ref{main}, showing that vertex sets of size $k$ are not independent.
-This is first and only time that it is important to remove edges from monochromatic triangles by considering $C^+(I)$.
-Up until this time, we could have omitted all edges in monochromatic triangles by using $C(I)$ instead.
+The only time that it is important to remove edges from monochromatic triangles by considering only $C^+(I)$ is in one place in the proof of Lemma~\ref{lem:RISI} below.
+For all previous arguments, we could have omitted all edges in monochromatic triangles since we bound $C(I)$ instead.